American Wrestling Association: Decline and closure (1986–1991)

 In February 1989, Larry Zbyszko, a one-time employee and Verne's son-in-law, returned to the AWA and won the vacated World Title in an 18-man Battle Royal, eliminating Tom Zenk to end the match.
 It was also during this time that Joe Blanchard replaced Blackburn as AWA President.
 Zbyszko's first title reign would last for a little over one year.
 During this time, he would defend the title against Zenk, Greg, Wahoo McDaniel, Ken Patera, Nikita Koloff, Brad Rheingans, The Trooper Del Wilkes, and Masa Saito.
 Zbyszko would eventually lose the title to Saito in February 1990 in front of 65,000 fans at the Tokyo Dome at the NJPW/AJPW Supershow.
 Zbyszko would regain the title in April 1990 at SuperClash IV.
 During 1989 and 1990, the AWA also pushed Mike Enos and Wayne Bloom as the top tag team.
 In early 1989, Eric Bischoff, who was performing office work for the AWA at the time, mostly in sales and syndication, was placed in front of the camera to replace Larry Nelson as interviewer and occasional commentator.
 The AWA was Bischoff's first exposure to the world of pro wrestling.
 He would later become a dominant force in the industry, leading World Championship Wrestling to prominence in the 1990s.

 The AWA would become inactive in the fall of 1990 (the last television taping occurred on August 11).
 As a result, Zbyszko signed with WCW.
 As his last official act, Gagne stripped the already-departed Zbyszko of the AWA World Title in December 1990.
 In 1991, Gagne and his inactive promotion officially filed for bankruptcy.
 Gagne did promote two cards in Minnesota in May 1991, featuring the return of Greg Gagne and Wahoo McDaniel and other stars such as Baron von Raschke, Buck Zumhofe, and The Destruction Crew (Mike Enos & Wayne Bloom), but he was unable to revive the promotion.
 Despite this, the AWA continued re-running matches in their weekly ESPN time slot, and on their syndicated All-Star Wrestling show.
 The company also managed to release a commercial tape (Hulk Hogan's Highlights) during 1991.

 On the Spectacular Legacy of the AWA DVD, Bischoff revealed that one of the main reasons the AWA shut down was that Gagne was leveraging money against a valuable property he owned along Lake Minnetonka.
 Local officials wanted to turn the property into a park.
 Gagne fought the decision for several years, but eventually lost the eminent domain case, leading to the creation of Lake Minnetonka Regional Park.
 As a result, he lost the financial resource he was using to keep the AWA up and running and had no choice but to shut down the promotion.
-In an interview during the late 1990s with Minneapolis television station KARE, Gagne spoke of the devoted fan base in Minnesota and joked about how he may promote again some day, but nothing ever materialized.